wsargent/toodledo/README.txt

 === INTERACTIVE MODE:

-Toodledo also comes with an interactive mode:
+Toodledo also comes with an interactive mode that is used if no arguments are
+found:

   toodledo
   > add This is a test